Links

 Signature requirements

-Who assigns a product's tax code depends on whether you're using SKU groups or not using SKU groups.
+Who assigns a product's tax code depends on whether or not you're using SKU groups.

 As a result, you're not responsible for identifying, defining, or managing your products' tax codes.